DevangRadadiya/self-signed-certificate/README.md

-# SSL Certificate Generation Script
+# SSL Certificate Generation Script with SAN and issuer

 This script generates an SSL/TLS certificate using OpenSSL.
 The certificate can be used for securing web servers, mail servers, and other network services.

-# Wildcard SAN certificate Generation
+# Self-Signed Wildcard certificate with SAN and issuer

 A wildcard SAN certificate allows you to secure multiple subdomains of a domain with a single certificate.
 For example, if you have a domain named devang.com, a wildcard SAN certificate with a common name of *.devang.com would cover all subdomains of devang.com.

 This means that you can use the same wildcard SAN certificate for any subdomain of devang.com, without having to specify each subdomain as a separate SAN entry in the certificate.
 For example, a wildcard SAN certificate for *.devang.com would cover test.devang.com, blog.devang.com, shop.devang.com, and so on.

 ## Prerequisites